DaemonAlchemist/unstateless/README.md

 #### `useLocalStorage.object: <T extends {}>(stateId: string, initialValue:T) => [T, Setter<T>]`

+However, you can also use `useLocalStorage` directly if you need custom serialize/deserialize functions.

 ### `mergeProps`

 The `mergeProps` function is used to chain together several property injectors.
 Under the hood, it is simply a function compositor that composites the injectors from left to right.
 It expects the injector functions to have the signature `(props:ExistingProps) => ExistingProps & NewProps`.
 In other words, an injector function should include the existing props in the return object along with any new props it defines.
 Note that injectors can also depend on properties from other injectors as long as the required properties are injected first (ie. the injector for the required props is to the left of the injector that requires them.
 See the `injectCurrentScreen` example above).